Train journeys. Photo: KnowInsiders

 Photo: Viator

-For most of the trip, starting out from Nice Riquier station, you’ll have beautiful views, clonking past Art Deco villas, and alternating between snatches of the Med between the trees, and rattling along entire bays, with towns stacked up the cliffsides.
-You’ll pass through some of the most fabled towns on the Cote d’Azur, like Èze (above) and lemon-filled Menton, as well as getting prime views of Monte-Carlo.
-You’ll know you’ve hit Italy when the smell of blooming bougainvillea hits the air.
+For most of the trip, starting out from Nice Riquier station, you'll have beautiful views, clonking past Art Deco villas, and alternating between snatches of the Med between the trees, and rattling along entire bays, with towns stacked up the cliffsides.
+You'll get fantastic views of Monte-Carlo and travel through some of the most famous coastal towns on the French Riviera, including ze (pictured above) and lemon-filled Menton.
+The scent of blooming bougainvillea is a sure sign that you've arrived in Italy.

 10. West Highland Railway, Scotland